DB Deadlift (How To, Benefits & Common Mistakes)

 - Tips for Proper Form:

-- Keep the dumbbells close to your body throughout the movement.
+- Keep the dumbbells close to your legs for better leverage and balance.

 Key Benefits